jipolanco/PencilFFTs.jl/docs/src/index.md

 any `N`-dimensional geometry along `M < N` dimensions (for the pencil decomposition described above, `N = 3` and `M = 2`).
-Moreover, the transforms applied along each dimension can be arbitrarily chosen among those supported by `FFTW`, including complex-to-complex, real-to-complex, and (very soon) real-to-real transforms.
+Moreover, the transforms applied along each dimension can be arbitrarily chosen among those supported by `FFTW`, including complex-to-complex, real-to-complex and real-to-real transforms.

 ## Getting started